SS Oronsay (1950): In popular culture

 Oronsay was one of the ships seen in the 1958 British comedy film The Captain's Table.
 Stock footage of all three post war Orient ships was used to depict the fictional SS Queen Adelaide and some scenes were shot on board at Tilbury Docks.
 Orient ships were also seen in stock footage in the 1962 British comedy film Carry On Cruising, in which Oronsay depicted the cruise ship SS Happy Wanderer.

 The ship is also the primary setting of the novel The Cat's Table (2011) by Michael Ondaatje.
 The novel tells the story of a boy's three week trip on the Oronsay.

+Life aboard the Oronsay and the work of Captain R.W.
+Roberts are depicted in The Last Voyage (1962).